bswierczynski/priv/README.md

 Why it works?
 -------------

-Your 'class' has its own instance of Priv, safely encapsulated with a closure, so other classes have no access to it.
+Your 'class' has its own instance of Priv.
+It's safely encapsulated by a closure, so other code has no access to it.

-Private variables are stored separately for each instance,  in maps that use the instance as the key.
+For each instance of your 'class', an entry is stored in an encapsulated WeakMap.
+This entry holds the object containing all private data for this particular instance.